mayads/Simple-Gox-Trader/README.md

 "Application and API access" in section "Advanced API key creation".
 Put in a name and generate the key.

-Now that you got them, open up the file "mtgox_func.php" and fill in your data where it says "//<----KEY!" and "//<-SECRET!".
+Now that you got them, open up the file "config.php" and fill in your data where it says "//<----KEY!" and "//<-SECRET!".

 On Windows make sure you have the php executable in your PATH.